 If walking is so good for communication, what about eye contact?
-This is a good point, and in most circumstances I would recommend good eye contact for effective listening.
+This is a good point, and in most circumstances, I would recommend good eye contact for effective listening.
 When walking, as long as there are not too many obstacles, you can frequently look to the person talking, but eye contact is hard to maintain.

 This situation can have some advantages though.
-Maintaining eye contact can sometimes make people feel self-conscious and in some situations or cultures it can even be inappropriate.
+Maintaining eye contact can sometimes make people feel self-conscious and in some situations or cultures, it can even be inappropriate.
 Walking can provide a less pressured context for listening although it may take more concentration by the listener to make sure someone is properly heard and encouraged.

-Walking can have another advantage to listening.
+Walking can have another advantage in aiding listening.
 The act of walking makes silences less pronounced and awkward.
 This means it is easier to give time and space for introspection and the construction of a thoughtful response.
 It reduces the need to quickly respond to what someone has said without reflection.